hteumeuleu/caniemail/_features/image-gif.md

 notes: ""
 notes_by_num: {
-    "1": "Partial: Does not support animated gif images.", "2": "Partial: Plays the animation 3 times then stops and shows a play button to reactivate the animation."
+    "1": "Partial: Does not support animated gif images.", "2": "Partial: With an Office 365 account, it plays the animation 3 times then stops and shows a play button to reactivate the animation."
 }
 ---